lrodero/onodrim/README.md

 onodrim
 =======

-Onodrim is a Java library aimed to ease the configuration and collection of results of generic jobs.
-Onodrim can be handy when it is required to run a computational tasks against several parameters --where each parameter can have different values-- and to organize the results in tables to ease their analysis.
+Onodrim is a small Java library that eases the task of configuring and collect the results of bunches of jobs.
+Onodrim can be handy when it is required to run a computational job against several parameters --where each parameter can have different values-- and to organize the results to ease their analysis.

 **The problem:** often, it is not possible to know beforehand which are the job parameters that should be configurable, in fact, many times those are discovered as more executions are run and a deeper analysis of results is required.
 Adding new configurable parameters to the code and assigning values to them will require changing (once and again) the code.

 A pausible solution is just to define parameters values outside the code in a `.properties` file.
 For example:

     Parameter1=123
-    Parameter2=456

 Adding new configurable parameters is easy, it is enough to add the parameter in the file and change the code to get the value from it.
 However, what happens if we want to run the job against several values of each parameter, to compare the results?
 Creating a different `.properties` value for each different parameter would be cumbersome, and adding new parameters would force us to re-create all `.properties` files again.

 **Onodrim to the rescue:** let's see how Onodrim works with the simplest example.
 Let's assume we want to check the results when `Parameter1` has two different values: 123 and 456.
-We will create the following `.properties` file
+We will create the following `test.properties` file

+    # The ; is used to separate parameter values
     Parameter1=123;456

 The `;` tells Onodrim that those are in fact two different values for the same parameter.
 If we run the following code